 What to Look for in a Mechanic’s Glove

 You can find the best gloves for the automotive industry by considering the following characteristics.

 - Durability: The more durable your work gloves are, the better they’ll protect your hands.
 The best mechanic gloves will withstand extreme temperatures, extended chemical exposure, abrasion and scratches.

 - Comfort: As a mechanic, you probably work long hours in the shop, which means you may wear the same gloves for eight to 10 hours a day.
 That’s why comfort is essential when choosing work gloves, including factors like breathability, flexibility and softness, depending on your preferences.

 - Grip: The gloves you wear should be limber and functional while exhibiting reliable grip strength, so you can handle components of all sizes with optimal precision.
 You can purchase mechanic gloves with finger and palm pads to ensure a robust gripping surface.

 - Tear resistance: When gloves tear, they expose your hands to sharp objects, extreme heat and harmful chemicals.
 With work gloves that prevent tears, you can minimize your risk of injury.

 Shop Disposable Gloves for Mechanics at SUNLINE Supply

 You can find the best automotive gloves in the industry at SUNLINE Supply.
-We are an FDA-certified company dedicated to providing customers with nothing less than the highest-rated PPE products, paired with fast shipping speeds, unbeatable bulk prices and 24/7 sales availability.
+We are a company dedicated to providing customers with nothing less than the highest-rated PPE products, paired with fast shipping speeds, unbeatable bulk prices and 24/7 sales availability.
 With over 80 years of experience serving customers across industries ranging from construction to healthcare to food and beverage, we’re the dependable suppliers you can trust.